About half of the stools were occupied, but only one patron had the potential to be the individual he was seeking.

 “You know what happens when you assume.
 You often get it right.”

 She took a sip of her drink, but did not break eye contact.
-As if saying that the ball was in court if he wanted to keep volleying witty banter.
+As if saying that the ball was in his court if he wanted to keep volleying witty banter.

 Justin knew he should continue his search for his blind date, but he was too intrigued to turn away from this back and forth.